pingpongboss/git-multi-pr/README.md

 $ git-multi-pr status
 ```

 Take a look at the [open bugs](https://github.com/pingpongboss/git-multi-pr/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+label%3Abug) for what to avoid.
 At the moment, there are a few gotchas that have to do with the script being written in bash.
+In general, branch names cannot include `/` and commit messages should avoid special characters like `$` `[` `]` due to buggy bash/json string evaluation.

 ## Cheat sheet